 Perform Split-Tests to See If the Recipients Actually Like Your Emails

-Split testing, also known as A/B testing, will help you indicate which of two options for your campaign procedure is more effective with the rise in opens and clicks.
+Split testing, also known as A/B testing, is a conversion rate optimization best practice that helps you indicate which of two options for your campaign procedure is more effective with the rise in opens and clicks.
 To do such a test, send the two variations of the same campaign to a part of your recipients.
 Half of the group is sent Version A and the other half is sent Version B. The result is measured with the most clicks and opens, and it determines the winning option.

 Track Key Performance Indicators: Open rate, CTR, Email Conversion Rate, and Bounces